Who are Nick and Aaron Carter, brothers at center of restraining order drama?

 Although his music career was a success, Aaron later became more famous for his personal life than his professional life.
 He was linked to Lindsay Lohan and Hilary Duff at the same time when he was a teen.
 The scandal caused a feud that still exists between the two actresses today.

-Aaron Carter and his brother Nick are in the middle of a Twitter feud and a restraining order drama.
-It is nothing new for the Carter family that has been full of fighting, backstabbing, substance abuse issues, stealing money, shocking deaths, and more.
+Aaron and Nick’s latest feud is nothing new for the Carter family, which has experienced everything from fighting, backstabbing, substance abuse issues and stealing money to shocking deaths, and more.

 Sadly, based on the Carter boys’ previous history, it doesn’t look like a reunion or reconciliation will happen any time soon.